Linda Masarira: Controversy

-In May 2015, Linda appeared before the Mutare magistrate Annia Ndiraya for allegedly insulting the then President of Zimbabwe Robert Mugabe by referring to him as shit of which she denied charges citing that she was framed.
+In May 2015, Linda appeared before the Mutare magistrate Annia Ndiraya for allegedly insulting the then President of Zimbabwe Robert Mugabe by referring to him as "shit" of which she denied charges citing that she was framed.
 She was remanded out of custody on free bail.

 2016 in December, Masarira reportedly said "Ndebele people are cowards and cry-babies" at a Crisis in Zimbabwe Coalition conference which was held in Harare.
-The statement went viral on social media and she was accused for tribalism.
+The statement went viral on social media and she was accused of tribalism.
 Masarira then clarified saying that she meant most Ndebele people were reluctant to participate in efforts to confront the Mugabe regime in fighting for their rights.

-In 2017, Linda Masarira sued top government officials including the current president of Zimbabwe Emmerson Mnangagwa who was the Vice President as well as the then Home Affairs minister Ignatius Chombo, ZRP commissioner Augustine Chihuri and prison chief Paradzai Zimondi.
-She filed a $150 000 lawsuit for unlawful detention over an outstanding warrant of arrest.
+In 2017, she sued top government officials including the current president of Zimbabwe Emmerson Mnangagwa who was the Vice President as well as the then Home Affairs minister Ignatius Chombo, ZRP commissioner Augustine Chihuri and prison chief Paradzai Zimondi.
+She filed a $150,000 lawsuit for unlawful detention over an outstanding warrant of arrest.

-In March 2018 she filed papers at the constitutional court challenging the legitimacy of President Emmerson Mnangagwa who ascended into power after 2017 Zimbabwean coup d'état in November 2017.
+In March 2018, she filed papers at the constitutional court challenging the legitimacy of President Emmerson Mnangagwa who ascended into power after 2017 Zimbabwean coup d'état in November 2017.

-During the 2018 Workers Day celebrations, Linda Masarira was barred from entering Zimbabwe Congress of Trade Unions VIP tent, Peter Mutasa the ZCTU president said they barred MDC-T spokesperson from sitting in the VIP tent because she wanted to disrupt the Workers’ Day celebrations.
+During the 2018 Workers Day celebrations, she was barred from entering Zimbabwe Congress of Trade Unions VIP tent, Peter Mutasa the ZCTU president said they barred MDC-T spokesperson from sitting in the VIP tent because she wanted to disrupt the Workers’ Day celebrations.

 In August 2019, she questioned Julius Malema's involvement in Zimbabwe's politics and declared that "Zimbabwe is a sovereign nation and not an extension of South Africa".
 She urged him to facilitate the Covid treatment for foreign nationals in South Africa as well as the issuing of Visa documents instead of meddling in Zimbabwean politics.
 Fadzai Mahere questioned this move by her which led to a spat on Twitter.

 In 2022, Masarira was the victim of "hate politics" because of her alleged association with the ZANU-PF party.
 The attacks consisted of body shaming as well as claims that she did not shower.